-The Royal College of Psychiatrists' anti-stigma campaign, Changing Minds, epitomized a normalization approach to destigmatization, stressing the ubiquity of mental illness through initiatives that included the 1 in 4 short cinema film and the Every Family in the Land book (available online at www.stigma.org/everyfamily).
-This type of approach aims to increase public sympathy and understanding, building a more tolerant society through slogans that insist that mental illness affects us all and mental illness is just like any other illness.
-In contrast to the protestbased approach to destigmatization, this effort promotes contact and acceptance, rather than equal rights.
+The Royal College of Psychiatrists' anti-stigma campaign, Changing Minds, epitomized a normalization approach to destigmatization, stressing the ubiquity of mental illness through initiatives that included the I in 4 short cinema film and the Every Family in the Land book (available online at www.stigma.org/everyfamily).
+16 This type of approach aims to increase public sympathy and understanding, building a more tolerant society through slogans that insist that mental illness affects us all and mental illness is just like any other illness.
+In contrast to the protest-based approach to destigmatization, this effort promotes contact and acceptance, rather than equal rights.
+4 ness.

-One of the risks associated with the normalization approach is the trivialization or medicalization of mental illness.
 In reality, acute mental illness cannot be normalized; some patients may have severe cognitive impairment, and others may require special support during specific periods.
 Promoting these conditions as normal is not a true reflection of the actual situation or the needs of affected individuals.
 While normalization is certainly a means of creating understanding-particularly for depression and anxiety disorders-there is a need to address differences between mental illnesses, and to further acceptance of these differences.